SAP Data Warehouse Cloud (DWC): the future of data warehousing

 SAP's innovative cloud-based data warehousing solution for business and IT users enables self-service data modelling and avoids shadow IT solutions.
 Its reusability and ability to link central and individual data sources creates an excellent basis for storytelling and advanced analytics use cases.

-All the cool Data Warehouse (DWH) features are released first in the DWC.
+All cool Data Warehouse (DWH) features will be released first in SAP Datasphere

-SAP describes the DWC as the "strategic product" of its data warehouse solution.
-As such, new features (such as the Data Marketplace) will only be released in the DWC in the future.
-Other data warehousing products (such as SAP BW on /4 HANA) will still be maintained, but not developed further.
+SAP describes the SAP Datasphere as the "strategic product" of the data warehouse solution.
+This means that new features (such as the Data Marketplace) will only be released in the Datasphere in the future.
+Other data warehousing products (such as SAP BW on /4 HANA) will still be maintained, but not further developed.

 Managed self-service